 All tourists (except those from India, Bangladesh and the Maldives) will need a visa to enter Bhutan.
 These visas must be obtained through your tour operator and approved at least 30 days before your trip.
 Stray applies for the visa on your behalf.
-You just need to provide us with a scanned copy of your passport (photo and information page) and your flight details to Bhutan.
+You just need to provide us with a scanned copy of your passport which shows both the photo and information page.

 Once approved, you will be sent a visa clearance letter with confirmation code.
 You'll need to print this document and bring it with you to the border, where your visa will be stamped into your passport, and away you go!

 Borneo is an island shared by three nations.
 On the Stray route, we visit the Malaysian part of Sabah.
 Most countries (including New Zealand, Australia, United Kingdom, United States and most of Europe) are issued a free 3 month visa on arrival.
 Your work here is done!